Ending the Silence

 The presentation’s message of empathy and hope encourages students to actively care for themselves and for their peers, whether by reaching out for help, encouraging a friend or family member to seek help or by reducing stigma.
 Contact with a positive role model, in the form of the young adult presenter, can powerfully change their views of a common but stigmatized life experience.
 The discussion portion gives students a rare opportunity to ask questions and learn personal truths about mental illness.

-What Your Students Will Receive
+What Your Students and Families Will Receive

 Resources they can use if mental illness enters their lives, including:

 - Cards with contact information for mental health agencies and youth support services.